 I’ve talked at the Northern Children’s Book Festival, the Bath Children’s Literature Festival and twice at the Edinburgh International Book Festival among others and have been talking at schools for several years now.
 Much of this can be found on my Contact An Author page under ‘TONY LEE’.

 I’m currently running a season of school talks labeled CHANGE THE CHANNEL, where I spend a day at a school (including a lunch with a writing group), based around the simple fact that many reluctant readers, if faced with a book they don’t enjoy will often walk away from books altogether.
 I compare this to other mediums, showing that if you’re watching a movie on TV and hate it, you simply change the channel – and how ‘changing the channel’ in book genres, and finding your own favourite book ‘channel’ can often be a good thing.

 To download a printable Jpg ‘flyer’ of my CHANGE THE CHANNEL talk, click HERE.

 My life as a reluctant reader

 How a writer at my school inspired me to become one; however I had a problem with both reading and writing – books were just too long!
-I discuss problems with books and my impatience with reaching the end of them, citing Lord Of The Rings as an example, showing how a book is a journey, not a destination.
+I discuss problems with books and my impatience with reaching the end of them, showing how a book is a journey, not a destination.